realSenses/GraphQL-database/README.md

 # GraphQL-database
  This is an example graphQL database, running a JSON server API, and a graphQL server with a simple browser interface.
-Creating it has helped me understand GraphQL a little better while also satisfying my curioisity to create a functional customer database for an online store.
+Creating it has helped me understand GraphQL a little better while also satisfying my curiousity to create a functional customer database for an online store.

 ## To Run
 Open two terminal screens and input the following commands, one in each terminal.